 Although Halloween poses as a Christian holiday, it is exposed as a pagan feast.
 One dictionary describes "pagan" as: "One of a people or community observing a polytheistic religion."
 "Polytheistic" means "the worship of or belief in more than one god."
 True Christians should consider these things as serious because God views these things very seriously.
 (Lev.
 19:2) God Himself said: "You must not have any other gods against my face.
 Because I Jehovah your God am a God exacting exclusive devotion."
 (Ex.
 20:1-5) NWT

 Yet some may wonder what harm could possibly come from letting children attend a costume party or simply participate in a superficial way.
-Yes, it is not Scripturally wrong for children to have a costume party or play games such as bobbing for apples.
+Yes, it is not Scripturally wrong for children to have a costume party or the like.
 However, doing so as a part of Halloween would be celebrating that pagan religious feast.
 This would be compromising Christian principles.
 The Bible condemns the whole idea of putting a Christian mask on a pagan practice.

 If pagan ceremonies, customs, god names, etc. are really mixed in with ceremonies, customs, etc. that we use today, they are not merely unacceptable - - - they are detestable to God.
 We must completely get away from these unclean things and not even "touch" them.
 (2 Cor.
 6:17) Notice how exclusive the worship of God must be: "Be careful to do everything I have said to you.
 Do not invoke the names of other gods; do not let them be heard on your lips." - Exodus 23:13, NIVSB.
 Also see: What Does the Bible Really Teach? - Take Your Stand for True Worship from the Watchtower Bible and Tract Society (WBTS).